By OCC Staff

-- Awards & Recognition (2 points for an international accolade; 1 point for an American accolade; 1 for appearing on the National Register of Historic Places): Whether a national award or an honor bestowed by a group or organization, any recognition a campus has received played a large part in its placement on this list.
+Awards & Recognition Whether a national award, or an honor bestowed by a group or organization, any recognition a campus has received played a large part in its placement on this list.
 Generally speaking, the greater and more recent the honor, the higher the college was placed.

-- Student Enjoyment (1 point per notable feature): While most of the features described in this article can be appreciated visually by both students and visitors, those campuses with features that can be physically enjoyed by the school’s student body (such as botanical gardens or hiking trails) were given higher priority.
+Student Enjoyment While most of the features described in this article can be appreciated visually by both students and visitors, those campuses with features that can be physically enjoyed by the school’s student body (such as botanical gardens or hiking trails) were given higher priority.

-- Number of Notable Features (1 point each): Campuses with more than one significant or celebrated building or feature were ranked higher than those with a single notable feature.
+Number of Notable Features Campuses with more than one significant or celebrated building or feature were ranked higher than those with a single notable feature.

-- Other (1 point each): Those campuses with other notable characteristics, such as historical significance or environmental friendliness, were also considered.
+Other Those campuses with other notable characteristics, such as historical significance or environmental friendliness, were also considered.